Great Southern Reef: Plants

 While the Great Barrier Reef is made up of tropical coral reefs, the Great Southern Reef is located in a temperate marine ecosystem with reefs made of rock.
 A defining feature of the Great Southern Reef, kelp forests provide the primary production, habitat, and other resources needed for the high level of biodiversity in the region, which is home to thousands of species; hundreds of those are found nowhere else, and an estimated 10,000 remain to be discovered.
 In addition to giant kelp, golden kelp is common on the Great Southern Reef.
 Kelp forests are also some of the world's largest carbon sinks, and the Great Southern Reef therefore acts as a buffer against climate change.
 Unfortunately, an estimated 95% of the giant kelp forests off the coast of Tasmania have died off over the past few decades due higher water temperatures and the long-spined sea urchin.

-In addition to macroalgae, sessile animals like soft corals, sea fans and other gorgonians, and colorful sponge gardens create habitats for fish and invertebrates.
+In addition to macroalgae, sessile animals like soft corals, sea fans and other gorgonians, and colourful sponge gardens create habitats for fish and invertebrates.

 Fishes

 Endemic species of fish include horseshoe leatherjackets, old wives, senate wrasses, southern hulafish, southern blue devils, and many more.
-Many fishes are highly specialized: the body shape and coloration of the golden weedfish, for example, perfectly mimics the golden kelp of the Great Southern Reef, while the red handfish has only been found in two small patches of reef off the coast of Tasmania.
+Many fishes are highly specialised: the body shape and colouration of the golden weedfish, for example, perfectly mimics the golden kelp of the Great Southern Reef, while the red handfish has only been found in two small patches of reef off the coast of Tasmania.
 The spotted wobbegong is a carpet shark that is uniquely designed to blend in with the seafloor.
 Other sharks include the bottom-dwelling Port Jackson shark, named for a location within the Great Southern Reef.
 Larger, economically important fishes like southern bluefin tuna patrol the open waters.

 All three known species of seadragon can be found only on the Great Southern Reef.
-The leaf-like appendages of leafy and weedy seadragons allow them to camouflage among the kelp and seaweeds, so well in fact that researchers started Dragon Search, a resource that allows recreational divers to report sightings of seadragons so that their population numbers may be better assessed.
-The ruby seadragon, believed to be a deeper-water species due in part to its color, was only discovered in 2015.
-Their more common cousins, seahorses and pipefish, are also present.
-Locally, the seadragons of the Great Southern Reef are an iconic species; the leafy seadragon, or simply "leafy", is the marine emblem of the state of South Australia, and Victoria's is the weedy seadragon.
+The leaf-like appendages of leafy and common seadragons allow them to camouflage among the kelp and seaweeds, so well in fact that researchers started Dragon Search, a resource that allows recreational divers to report sightings of seadragons so that their population numbers may be better assessed.
+The ruby seadragon, believed to be a deeper-water species due in part to its colour, was only discovered in 2015.
+Their cousins, seahorses and pipefish, are also present.
+Locally, the seadragons of the Great Southern Reef are an iconic species; the leafy seadragon, or simply "leafy", is the marine emblem of the state of South Australia, and Victoria's is the common seadragon.